tensorflow/tensor2tensor/docs/cloud_tpu.md

 Launch the TPU instance; the Python program will connect to this to train on the TPU device.
 ```
+gcloud alpha compute tpus list
+# Make an IP with structure 10.240.X.2 that’s unique in the list
 TPU_IP=10.240.0.2
 gcloud alpha compute tpus create \
   $USER-tpu \
   --range=${TPU_IP/%2/0}/29 \
   --version=nightly
 ```

-To see all TPU instances running: `gcloud alpha compute tpus list`.
-The `TPU_IP` should be unique amongst the list and follow the format `10.240.i.2`.

 SSH in with port forwarding for TensorBoard
 ```